brawlins/brettrawlins.com/_posts/2015-08-18-simple-chat-application-in-php-using-ratchet.md

 ---
 layout: post
 title:  "Simple chat application in PHP using Ratchet"
-date:   2015-08-18 11:22:32 -0600
+date:   2015-08-18 11:22:32 -0700
 tags:
     - php
     - ratchet
     - websockets
 ---

-In the previous post I made a .
+In the previous post I made a [demo chat app using React and Socket.io]({% post_url 2015-08-10-simple-chat-application-using-react-and-socket.io %}).
 In this post we'll build that same app again, this time in PHP using Ratchet.

 There's a nice PHP library called [Ratchet](http://socketo.me/){:target="_blank"} that simplifies working with web sockets.
 In this example I use [Composer](https://getcomposer.org/){:target="_blank"} to manage the PHP library dependencies and handle autoloading.